sailoog/openplotter-documentation/en/can-usb.md

 * Turn on the main power.
 * Switch on instrumentation.

-To check the N2K traffic on the bus, see the chapter xxxx.
+To check the N2K traffic on the bus, see the chapter [Signal K](signalk.md).
-On other Linux distribution, use the canboat software command: ```actisense-serial -r /dev/ttyUSBx ``` (x: use the right device number, typical 0).
+On other Linux distribution, use the canboat command: ```actisense-serial -r /dev/ttyUSBx ``` (x: use the right device number, typical 0).
 On Windows use OpenSkipper.

 ## Software